 Funded by / Ownership

-AsianNews.it is published by the Pontifical Institute for Foreign Missions (PIME), which is a “society of secular priests and lay people who dedicate their lives to missionary activities.”
+AsianNews.it is published by the Pontifical Institute for Foreign Missions (PIME), which is a “society of secular priests and laypeople who dedicate their lives to missionary activities.”
 Funding for AsianNews.it comes through donations to PIME.
-The website lacks transparency as they do not indicate funding or top donors.
+The website lacks transparency as it does not indicate funding or top donors.